ml4code/ml4code.github.io/index.md

 and programming language communities.

-This site is an experiment: a living literature review that allows you explore the navigate the literautre in this area, by following a [taxonomy](\taxnomomy) based on the underlying design principles of each model.
+This site is an experiment: a living literature review that allows you explore the navigate the literature in this area, by following a [taxonomy](\taxnomomy) based on the underlying design principles of each model.